amcwustl/reading-notes/README.md

 # My Reading Journal

-Hi my name is Aaron from Seattle, and I'm **very** excited to take off on this coding journey 🚀🚀 :rocket: :rocket: :moon:
+Hi my name is Aaron from Seattle, and I'm **very** excited to take off on this coding journey 🚀🚀🚀

 Link to [my github portfolio](https://github.com/amcwustl)